Improve Your Sleep

 Here are some simple habits one can incorporate each day to promote improved sleep:

-- Avoid over-stimulation before bedtime.
-Reduce brightness of lights, take a warm bath to relax and avoid exciting or arousing activities just before bed; sex is an exception as it can be relaxing.
+Reduce the brightness of lights, take a warm bath to relax and avoid exciting or arousing activities just before bed; sex is an exception as it can be relaxing.
 Avoid scary or thrilling books or movies, and arguments with family members or friends just before going to bed.

-- Discontinue napping.
-Avoiding naps especially in the afternoon will effect the ease to fall asleep at night.
+Avoiding naps especially in the afternoon will affect the ease to fall asleep at night.
 If you have pain or chronic discomfort, you need to rest in the late morning or early afternoon to reduce fatigue associated with this pain.

 Get the help you need now.